 Establishment code not found

-The property’s establishment code doesn’t exist in SES under that landlord account.
+The property’s establishment code doesn’t exist in SES under that lessor account.
 Common causes:

 - Copied with errors from the portal